calibreapp/react-live-chat-loader/README.md

 #### 3. Update README

-Add your new provider to this README.
+Add your new provider to this README under [Supported Providers](#supported-providers).

 ## Examples